hunzai/bddized/readme.md

 ### Approach
 - Using BDD with screen play pattern
-- Two feature files are written using Gherkin syntax, see in `test/resources/features`
+- Test cases are written using Gherkin syntax, see in `test/resources/features`
-- Project is build with gradle
+- Using `selenium` with `FireFoxDriver`, `ChromeDriver` and `HttpURLConnection`

 ### Design
 - Selenium hub/grid or standalone is running independently
 - Use any library to verify expected web page statuses.
 Provided an interface for custom implementation to fetch and get status
 - Use webdriver logs (geckodriver and chromedriver) to verify js errors
 - Using browser logging to analyze errors in Firefox and Chrome.
 A custom implementation is provided to read logs for firefox.
 As `webDriver.manage().logs()` is not supported by firefox

 ### Libraries